rmondejar-pni/F5-iWorkflow_REST-npm/README.md

 `node ./iWorkflow.js list service myTenant1`

 ### iWorkflow.js deploy
 The deploy command is used to create a deployed L4-L7 service using an L4-L7 Service Template.
 This command requires the inclusion of a JSON formatted input file.
 The input file will be used to fill out the options within the L4-L7 template.
-An example input.json is included in the examples directory.
+Examples input files are included in the ./examples directory for both the f5.http iApp and the AppSvcs_Integration iApp.

 `node ./iWorkflow.js deploy [tenant] [input_file]`

-Example deployment to the 'myTenant1' tenant using a JSON formatted input file named 'input.json':
+Example deployment to the 'myTenant1' tenant using a JSON formatted input file named 'deploy_input-AppScvs_Integraion.json':

-`node ./iWorkflow.js deploy myTenant1 ./input.json`
+`node ./iWorkflow.js deploy myTenant1 ./examples/deploy_input-AppScvs_Integraion.json`

 You will find an example input file in the './examples' directory of this repository.

+### iWorkflow.js modify
+The modify command is used to make changes to properties of a deployed L4-L7 service.
+This command requires the inclusion of a JSON formatted input file.
+The input file will be used provide the new values of the service.
+An example modify_input.json is included in the examples directory.

+`node ./iWorkflow.js modify [tenant] [input_file]`

+Example deployment to the 'myTenant1' tenant using the JSON formatted input file named 'modify_input-AppScvs_Integraion.json':

+`node ./iWorkflow.js modify myTenant1 ./examples/modify_input-AppScvs_Integraion.json`

+You will find an example input file in the './examples' directory of this repository.

 ### iWorkflow.js delete
 The delete command is used to remove a deployed L4-L7 Service. *CAUTION:* this command will delete the L4-L7 Service from iWorkflow AND from BIG-IP.
-Any application being processed by this service will no longer work.
+Any application being processed by this service will cease to process requests.

 `node ./iWorkflow.js delete [tenant] [service]`